TRUNCATION, also called stemming, is a technique that broadens your search to include various word endings and spellings.

 Notice 1.
 If you use phrases in your queries, this automatism won’t work!

-For example: “level of organization” won’t find “level of organisation” or “levels of organization”
+- “level of organization” won’t find “level of organisation” or “levels of organization”

-Instead you can use: ” level* of organi*ation “
+- instead you can use: ” level* of organi*ation “

 Notice 2.
 If you are interested for instance in cycling (riding a bike) and want to avoid other, wrong forms like cycle, you can either use truncation: cycling* or a phrase: “cycling”.